triglav-dataflow/triglav-agent-bigquery/README.md

 Start up triglav api on localhost.

-Run triglav-anget-vertica as:
+Run triglav-anget-bigquery as:

 ```
-TRIGLAV_ENV=development bundle exec triglav-agent-vertica --dotenv --debug -c example/config.yml
+TRIGLAV_ENV=development bundle exec triglav-agent-bigquery --dotenv --debug -c example/config.yml
 ```

 The debug mode with --debug option ignores the `last_epoch` value in status file.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/triglav-workflow/triglav-agent-vertica.
+Bug reports and pull requests are welcome on GitHub at https://github.com/triglav-workflow/triglav-agent-bigquery.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License